ferrumnet/unifyre-wallet-plan/README.md

-# unifyre-wallet-plan
-Unifyre wallet planning, docs, and issues
+# Unifyre wallet planning, docs, and issues

+This repository is to crowd source Unifyre Wallet's roadmap and feature.

+*Pleas add the bugs in the issues tab*